What is MRO Inventory?

 Perform Real-Time Counts

 Continual stock counts provide a clear overview of what’s in stock, what’s low, and what’s out.
 It can also ensure that materials are kept in good condition and ready for immediate use.
-This applies more to repair materials and safety equipment than traditional office supplies, but it’s still helpful for MRO inventory in general.
+This applies more to repair materials and safety equipment than traditional office supplies, but it’s still helpful for MRO inventory.

 Organize Storage Locations

-Having an item in stock is useless if no one knows where it is located.
+Having an item in stock is useless if no one knows where it’s located.
 Warehouses, stockrooms, custodial closets, and other storage areas should be kept organized and clean.
 Misplaced materials can lead to unnecessary replenishment orders.

 Item movement needs to be recorded as well.
 If someone takes material from the shared stock, it needs to be monitored in some way so that the items aren’t lost or misplaced.
 This could be as simple as utilizing a signout sheet or detailing item movement through spreadsheets and software.